 Secondly, although the VR industry is fast-growing, there are not many companies who can produce VR training programs.

-There are many ways for an organization to incorporate gamification into the workplace.
 From training to day-to-day operations, these examples will show you how your organization can integrate gamification.

 Siemens successfully used storytelling to teach plant managers how to better operate their plants with a game, Plantville, that gave valuable training and development information.